Kenny Rogers

-Rogers' albums The Gambler and Kenny were featured in the About.com poll of "The 200 Most Influential Country Albums Ever".
-He was voted the "Favorite Singer of All Time" in a 1986 joint poll by readers of both USA Today and People.
-He received numerous awards, such as the AMAs, Grammys, ACMs, and CMAs, as well as a lifetime achievement award for a career spanning six decades in 2003.
-Later success included the 2006 album release Water & Bridges, an across-the-board hit that entered the top 5 in the Billboard Country Albums sales charts, also charting in the top 15 of the Billboard 200.
+Rogers's albums The Gambler and Kenny were featured in the About.com poll of "The 200 Most Influential Country Albums Ever".
+He was voted the "Favorite Singer of All Time" in a 1986 poll by readers of both USA Today and People.
+He received numerous awards, such as the American Music, Grammy, Academy of Country Music, and Country Music Association awards, as well as a lifetime achievement award for a career spanning six decades in 2003.
+His later successes included the 2006 album release Water & Bridges, an across-the-board hit that entered the top five in the Billboard Country Albums sales charts, also charting in the top 15 of the Billboard 200.
 The first single from the album, "I Can't Unlove You", was also a sizable chart hit.
 Remaining a popular entertainer around the world, he continued to tour regularly until his retirement in 2017.

 Rogers had acting roles in movies and television shows, including the title roles in Kenny Rogers as The Gambler, the MacShayne series for The NBC Mystery Movie, and the 1982 feature film Six Pack.
-He was a co-founder of the restaurant chain Kenny Rogers Roasters in collaboration with former Kentucky Fried Chicken CEO John Y. Brown Jr. Although the stores closed in the United States, they are still a fixture in Asia.
+He was a co-founder of the restaurant chain Kenny Rogers Roasters in collaboration with former KFC CEO John Y. Brown Jr. Although the stores closed in the United States, they are still a fixture in Asia.

 Early life

-Rogers was born the fourth of eight children on August 21, 1938, at St Joseph's Infirmary in Houston, Texas.
-His parents were Lucille Lois Rogers, a nurse's assistant, and Edward Floyd Rogers (1904–1975), a carpenter.
+Kenneth Ray Rogers was born the fourth of eight children on August 21, 1938, at St Joseph's Infirmary in Houston, Texas.
+His parents were Lucille Lois Rogers, a nurse's assistant, and Edward Floyd Rogers, a carpenter.
 Rogers was said to be of Irish and Native American ancestry.
 Rogers attended Wharton Elementary School, George Washington Junior High School, and graduated from Jefferson Davis High School (now Northside High School) in 1956.

 In 1949, Rogers won a talent show at the Texan Theatre.
 He served as a busboy at the Rice Hotel and swept floors at a hat store for $9 a week.
 He later attended the University of Houston.

 In 1986, on The Phil Donahue Show, Rogers told the audience that he was the first person in his family "as far back as we know" to graduate from high school.
-"We were broke.
+We were broke.
 We lived in a federal housing project.
 I think the most money my father ever made was $75 a week.
-There were times as a child that, I don't think I was ever really hungry – I always had food to eat – but there's no question that our family were nutritionally-deprived at times.
-We'd eat peanut butter sandwiches, cause that's all there was.
-Quite honestly, when you're a kid, you don't know any better, you think that's how everyone eats."
+There were times as a child that, I don't think I was ever really hungry – I always had food to eat – but there's no question that our family was nutritionally deprived at times.
+We'd eat peanut butter sandwiches, 'cause that's all there was.
+Quite honestly, when you're a kid, you don't know any better, you think that's how everyone eats.